30188 - INTRODUCTORY FINANCIAL ECONOMETRICS

 CLEAM - CLEF - CLEACC - BESS-CLES - BIEMF

 Course taught in English

 Go to class group/s: 31

-Students are expected to have already attended a core course in statistics and to be familiar with undergraduate calculus and linear algebra.
-Prior exposure to financial courses (financial markets and institutions, investments and corporate finance) is also recommended to understand the applications covered in class.
+Students are expected to have attended a core course in statistics and to be familiar with undergraduate calculus and linear algebra.
+Prior exposure to financial courses (financial markets and institutions, investments and corporate finance) would be useful to understand the applications covered in class.